openprovider/Openprovider-WHMCS-domains/README.md

 ![alt text](http://pic001.filehostserver.eu/116671.png "Domain Sync")

 # TLD Management and Check domain availability
-Navigate to the "config domains" page, located at `<your WHMCS domain>/admin/configdomains.php` ​or through the menu at Setup -> Products/Services -> Domain Pricing​ where you will see (1) a place to select the lookup provider details, (2) a place to choose a TLD, (3) a dropdown to choose which domain provider to choose as the default registrar for the domain, and (4) offer ID protection, which will synchronize ID protection orders with whois privacy protection WPP.
+Navigate to the "config domains" page, located at `<your WHMCS domain>/admin/configdomains.php` ​or through the menu at **Setup > Products/Services > Domain Pricing**​ where you will see (1) a place to select the lookup provider details, (2) a place to choose a TLD, (3) a dropdown to choose which domain provider to choose as the default registrar for the domain, and (4) offer ID protection, which will synchronize ID protection orders with whois privacy protection WPP.

 ![alt text](http://pic001.filehostserver.eu/116662.png "TLD Management and Check domain availability")